-through race based data collection to support fair registration and application decisions.
-Risk that Database contains incomplete and/or inaccurate applicant and registrant information In 2023, the College was in the process of implementing a new enterprise system.
+Risk that Database contains incomplete and/or inaccurate applicant and registrant information

+In 2024, the College was in the process of implementing a new enterprise system.
 The new system is improving overall applicant user experience.
-This has been a three-year project that will be fully implemented by the end of 2024.
+This has been a three-year project that will was fully implemented by registration services at the College in 2024 for new applicants and registration renewal.
 This new system enables the College to more precisely track application data related to timelines and benchmarks; and efficient registration processes for applicants and registrants.

 Risk that availability of health care personnel has reached a crisis level for governments across the country.

 We are working with our Substantial Equivalency Assessment (SEAS) Program to support their timely assessment of international applicants.
 The SEAS Program attends our registration committee and provide reports to the board quarterly on performance and timelines.
 We are using our new data system for registration and data base to maximize efficiency and reporting.
 We are maintaining open communication with ACOTRO, our OT associations and governments to maximize labour mobility.